Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Introduction

 \item After reviewing about 150 related published papers, we classify the deep transfer learning methods for intelligent vehicle perception into four types and explain each of them in details. \end{itemize}

 The subsequent sections of this paper are structured as follows.
 Section~\ref{sec:iv-p} provides a general overview about the related tasks and benchmark datasets for intelligent vehicle perception.
 Section~\ref{sec:DD-D} presents the domain distribution discrepancy and the three kinds of domain gap.
 Section~\ref{sec:TL-M} details the different methodologies of the deep transfer learning techniques.
-Sections~\ref{sec:Cha},~\ref{sec:FR} explain the challenges and future research, followed by a conclusion in Section~\ref{sec:Con}.
+Section~\ref{sec:Cha} explains the challenges and future research, followed by a conclusion in Section~\ref{sec:Con}.